 Scientists are working hard to find the other genes involved in the spondyloarthropathies and other rheumatic diseases.

 During the decade following the discovery of HLA-B27, scientists found an association between carriers of the HLA-DR genes and increased risk of rheumatoid arthritis.
 It is believed that HLA-DR contributes to autoimmune disease, conditions caused by the immune system fighting the body it is supposed to protect.
-Other genes also are suspected of
+Other genes also are suspected of being major factors in the evolution of rheumatoid arthritis.

 North American Rheumatoid Arthritis Consortium